 “Thorough and well-researched, this book has unearthed some real gems and is a useful starting point for anyone looking to go green on the Emerald Isle.”
 Joanne O’Connor, Travel Editor, The Observer

-“An ecoescape needn’t be dull and worthy, and it can be extremely indulgent, as this guide to Irish eco-travel proves… and her ability to be sceptical of places is one of the book’s strong points.
+“An ecoescape needn’t be dull and worthy as this guide to Irish eco-travel proves… her ability to be sceptical of places is one of the book’s strong points.
 The places she visits have to prove to her that they’re giving more than just lip-service to the notion of eco travel and being green….the author gives more than just lip-service to her write-ups of the places she visits.
 The main choices receive two or three full pages in the book, and they are all enjoyably readable.
 The writer seems to treat each entry as a piece of journalism, to inform and entertain, and doesn’t provide the usual kind of superficial guidebook write-up.
 Catherine Mack is no mean photographer too, and provides most of the images used in the book, like the one on the cover of a bicycle parked with Ben Bulben in the distance”.
 Suite 101.com– Mike Gerrard

 Ecotourism Handbook for Ireland